Looking for a pipe system with AGA approval? Read on…

 (Source: Australian Building Codes Board www.abcb.gov.au)

 Below this article is the downloadable certification which supports this approval.
-The other statements attached are from the German manufacturers of Tubepress® (known as Nirosan in Europe®) and go beyond AS 5601 into the Biogas area.
+The other statements attached are from the German manufacturers of Tubepress® and Impress® (known as Nirosan in Europe®) and go beyond AS 5601 into the Biogas area.

 Plumbing and gas-fitting has always gone hand-in-hand and pipework standards AS5601 (Gas) and AS5200 (Plumbing) both refer to AS3688 standards for the testing regime of pipe and fittings for approval in both fields.
 A result of the testing is the accreditation of the Watermark certificate for plumbing and Gas certificate for gas applications.
 AS5601 calls up yellow HNBR O rings for gas applications.
 Tubepress series 17000 has yellow HNBR O rings.